swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Background

 \subsection{Automated Compilation for Deep Learning}

-Recently, the deep neural network has obtained significant achievement on self-driving, face detection and machine translation.
-With the increasing accuracy and application domain, the tendencies for the future development of deep neural network become clear: \textit{1)} the size of the neural network scales with deeper layers; \textit{2)} the algorithms of the neural network become more diverse; \textit{3)} new hardwares are emerging to accelerate the computation of neural network; \textit{4)} various deep learning frameworks are adopted by the developers.

-The above tendencies increase the demand for deploying the emerging neural network algorithms to various hardware devices, so that enormous engineering efforts are required to match the algorithms with the hardwares efficiently.
-Currently, the performance of the neural network mainly depends on the computation library such as cuDNN and MKL provided by hardware vendors.
-However, it is unsustainable to perform labor intensive performance tuning to match various hardwares as new algorithms are arising rapidly.
-The deep learning compiler provides a way to build an efficient mapping between new algorithms and various hardware devices, and thus improves the portability of neural network algorithms.
-Pioneers attempt to build deep learning compiler for the entire community including TVM, Glow and nGraph.
+There are increasing demands of deploying emerging deep learning models to various hardware devices, so that enormous engineering efforts are required to match the algorithms with the hardware efficiently.
+Currently, the performance of the deep learning models mainly depends on the computation library, such as cuDNN and MKL provided by hardware vendors.
+However, it is unsustainable to perform labor intensive performance tuning to match various hardware as new algorithms are arising rapidly.
+The deep learning compiler provides a way to build an efficient mapping between new algorithms and various hardware targets, and thus improves the portability of the deep learning models.

-Despite different implementation approaches adopted by different deep learning compilers, their design philosophies (e.g., two level optimization) are somehow converging.
-Therefore, we take TVM for an example to illustrate.
-TVM uses the idea of two level optimization including graph level and operator level.
-On graph level, it converts the deep neural network to the computation graph, and then applies optimizations such as operator fusion and data layout transformation.
-On operator level, it optimizes the code generation targeting specific hardware through loop fusion and loop re-ordering.
-However, adopting existing deep learning compiler such as TVM, to Sunway introduces several challenges to be addressed, regarding the unique compilation environment and architecture features on Sunway.
-These challenges motivate our work in this paper.
+Despite different implementation approaches adopted by different deep learning compilers, their design philosophies (e.g., two level optimization) are somehow converging~\cite{dlc-survey}.
+Therefore, we take TVM for illustration.
+TVM uses the idea of two-level optimization, including graph level and operator level.
+On graph level, it converts the deep learning models to the computation graph, and then applies optimizations such as operator fusion and data layout transformation.
+On operator level, it optimizes the code generation targeting specific hardware through loop optimization (e.g., loop tiling and loop unrolling).
+However, adapting existing deep learning compiler to Sunway processors introduces several challenges to be addressed, due to the unique compilation environment and architecture features of Sunway.